bch-gnome/hpds_annotation/README.md

 If the two checksums differ, it indicates that FORMAT fields were affected by the issue.

+### Note: Recommended GIC Use Options

+For the [GIC](https://www.genomicinformationcommons.org) project, it's preferred to use the following options to ensure data consistencies across all participating institutions:

+* `--vep-gnomad-af gnomADg_AF`
+* `--mode cds_rsid`

+Please don't use the `--pick` option.
+As of March 2025, the [PIC-SURE HPDS](https://github.com/hms-dbmi/pic-sure-hpds) genomic import process can now handle variants with multiple consequences and genes.
+This makes the `--pick` option no longer necessary for GIC portal purposes.

 ### Python script options

 `-R <path to FASTA file>`